-Although more of a Rolling Stones than Beatles fan Michael D Higgins was an admirer of John Lennon.
+Although more of a Rolling Stones than a Beatles fan, Michael D Higgins was an admirer of John Lennon.

 Labour party TD Michael D Higgins talks to Shay Healy about rock music and politics.
-Speaking on the eight anniversary of John Lennon's Michael D Higgins says it was the older version of the singer he admired.
-When the Rolling Stone and Beatles were at their he was a Stones fan.
+Speaking on the eight anniversary of John Lennon's death, Michael D Higgins says it was the older version of the singer he admired.
+When the Rolling Stone and Beatles were at the height of their success, he was a Stones fan.

 I like Jagger’s basic assault on everything, the sheer energy of it all.

-He was always aware of how different John Lennon was, and by 1974 was listening to his music again.
+Michael D was always aware of how different John Lennon was and by 1974 he was listening to his music again.
 This time there was a lot more going on with the lyrics and music,

 I saw the subversive side of Lennon in terms of the mysticism, the Zen Buddhism, also the kind of outrageous celebration of love with Yoko Ono, which was wonderful in its own way.